Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

 ---

-Finally, these resources are bound to have survivorship biases, some of the ‘advice’ may come from people with more privilege and opportunities.
-The point is not to accept everything, but to benefit from the experiences of others and be exposed to different ways of thinking.
+Let me know your thoughts on [Twitter](https://twitter.com/Neats29), did you find any of these resources useful?
+Are there any other resources you think should be on this list?

 I’ll leave you with this quote:

 >"Use courage and wisdom, not labor, to make money.” - Nassim Taleb

-Let me know your thoughts on [Twitter](https://twitter.com/Neats29), did you find any of these resources useful?
-Are there any other resources you think should be on this list?